 These guys aren’t just open for breakfast.
 Some breakfast items stay on the menu all day, but they then add-on lots of American dinner options too.
 Plus, their cocktails aren’t half bad!

 Dish not to miss – Huevos Rancheros.
 Chorizo, beans, eggs and yummy sauces, this is a great big dish of bubbly, spicy deliciousness.
 We especially recommend this if you are hungover.

 Baozi Inn – 24 Romilly St, Soho, London W1D 5AH

 You all know what suckers we are for dim sum here at Flying Fluskey, and Baozi Inn has a great selection alongside a menu packed with Northern Chinese street food.
-It is a brilliant place to come with friends.
+It’s a brilliant place to come with friends.
 You can order a few dishes each and share them.
-There were some vegetarian options that looked pretty good which can be a let down in dim sum spots.
+There were some vegetarian options that looked pretty good which can be a let down in some dim sum spots.

 Dish not to miss – Ruby Prawn Dumpling – These have lovely juicy prawns in, just like a har gau, but they have nice earthy beetroot pastry which differentiates them.

 Duck and Rice – 90 Berwick St, Soho, London W1F 0QB